Study Abroad Program Overview

-UC students live in single university apartments or homestays.
+UC students live in the Tsuru International House in a unit with three other students.
 Apartments feature one bedroom with a kitchenette and private bath, and are within walking distance to the campus.
 You may live with other UC students or Japanese students.
 More information on housing

 Visit a former participants blog